blockprotocol/blockprotocol/README.md

 Please feel free to fork the repo in order to create a pull request:

-1. Fork the Project
+1. Fork the project
-1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-1. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push to the branch (`git push origin feature/AmazingFeature`)
-1. Open a Pull Request
+1. Open a pull request targeting this repo

 If you’re looking for inspiration regarding new blocks to build, or contributions you could make, please check the [open issues].